‘Cruise Ship Virus’ Sidelines Cruise Ship

 But that was it.
 The ship was thoroughly cleaned and on Aug.
 7 departed on its next scheduled seven-day cruise.

-While there continue to be norovirus incidents on other Holland America ships as well as on the vessels of almost every other brand, Ryndam was the first and for many years the only ship taken out of service due to a norovirus outbreak.
+While there continue to be norovirus incidents on other Holland America ships as well as on the vessels of almost every other brand, Ryndam was the first and for many years the only ship taken out of service due to an outbreak of the “cruise ship virus.”